jprochazk/cbor/README.md

 > npm install cbor@npm:jprochazk/cbor
 ```

-The above command install the library under the `cbor` alias.
+The above command will install the library under the `cbor` alias.

 The API is very simple: